NxPKG/khulnasoft-docs/content/cloudflare-one/applications/scan-apps/casb-integrations/_index.md

 # CASB integrations

-You can integrate the following SaaS applications with Cloudflare CASB:
+You can integrate the following SaaS applications with Khulnasoft CASB:

 - [Atlassian Confluence](atlassian-confluence/)
 - [Atlassian Jira](atlassian-jira/)